eXascaleInfolab/bench-vldb20/README.md

     $ mono TestingFramework.exe -algx svdimp 4 -d drift10 -scen ts_nbr
 ```

-- If you want to run some algorithms with default parameters, and some with customized ones, you can use `-alg` and `-algx` together.
+- If you want to run some algorithms with default parameters and some with customized ones, you can use `-alg` and `-algx` together.
 For example, you can run stmvl algorithm with default parameter and cdrec algorithm with a reduction value of 4 on the airq dataset by varying the sequence length as follows:

 ```bash
     $ mono TestingFramework.exe -alg stmvl -algx cdrec 4 -d airq -scen ts_nbr